Malappuram district: Airport

+Demographics

 Population

 According to the 2018 Statistics Report, the district had a population of 4,494,998, which is roughly equal to the population of Mauritania or the US state of Kentucky.
 12.98% of the total population of Kerala resides in Malappuram.
 It is the most populous district in Kerala and also the 50th most populous of India's 640 districts, with a population density of 1265 PD/sqkm.
 Its population-growth rate from 2001 to 2011 was 13.39 per cent.
 According to the 2011 Census of India, Malappuram has a sex ratio of 1098 women to 1000 men, and its literacy rate is 93.57 per cent, which is almost equal to the average literacy rate of the state (93.91%).
 Out of the total Malappuram population for 2011 census, 44.18 percent lives in the urban regions of district.
-In 2011, children under 0-6 formed 13.96 percent of the total population, compared to the 15.21 percent in 2001.
+In 2011, children under 0–6 formed 13.96 percent of the total population, compared to the 15.21 percent in 2001.
 Child Sex Ratio as per census 2011 was 965 compared to 960 of census 2001.
 According to the census 2011, only 0.02% of the total population of the district is houseless.
 Scheduled Castes and Scheduled Tribes make up 7.50% and 0.56% of the population respectively.

-Ponnani municipality is most densely populated local body in the district having 3,646 residents per square kilometre, which is followed by the municipalities of Tanur (3,568/sq.km) and Tirur (3,387/sq.km), as of census conducted in the year 2011.
+Ponnani municipality is most densely populated local body in the district having 3,646 residents per square kilometre, which is followed by the municipalities of Tanur (3,568/km2) and Tirur (3,387/km2), as of census conducted in the year 2011.
 The least densely populated local bodies are located in the eastern hilly region.
-Chaliyar has the least with only 167 residents per square kilometre, which is followed by the Gram panchayats of Karulai (177/sq.km) and Chungathara (280/sq.km).
+Chaliyar has the least with only 167 residents per square kilometre, which is followed by the Gram panchayats of Karulai (177/km2) and Chungathara (280/km2).
 Among the Taluks, Tirurangadi is most densely populated while Nilambur has the least density of population.
 The Malappuram metropolitan area has a population of 1.7 million.
 According to a report published by The Economist in January 2020, Malappuram is the fastest growing metropolitan area in the world.